WordPress/gutenberg/blocks/README.md

 Registers a new block provided a unique slug and an object defining its behavior.
 Once registered, the block is made available as an option to any editor interface where blocks are implemented.

 - `title: string` - A human-readable [localized](https://codex.wordpress.org/I18n_for_WordPress_Developers#Handling_JavaScript_files) label for the block.
 Shown in the block picker.
+- `icon: string | WPElement` - Slug of the [Dashicon](https://developer.wordpress.org/resource/dashicons/#awards) to be shown in the control's button, or an element if you choose to render your own SVG.
 - `edit( attributes: Object, setAttributes: Function ): WPElement` - Returns an element describing the markup of a block to be shown in the editor.
 A block can update its own state in response to events using the `setAttributes` function, passing an object of properties to be applied as a partial update.
 - `save( attributes: Object ): WPElement` - Returns an element describing the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
 - `tagName: string` - An alternative to defining `edit` and `save` behaviors, if passed a [tag name](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement#Parameters), delegates default behavior of an editable field on that node type.
 Typically used for simple, text-heavy elements (paragraphs, headings) to avoid excess meta storage of text.